Crest-Infosolutions/digiworks-enterprise/README.md

 <ul> Alfresco customers can request Quay.io credentials by logging a ticket at <a href="https://support.alfresco.com/"> Alfresco Support</a>.
 These credentials are required to pull private (Enterprise-only) Docker images from Quay.io.
 </ul>
 </li>
-<li> Access to Crest Dockerhub
+<li> Access to DigiWorks Container Images (compatible with Alfresco Digital Business platform)
 <ul>
-You can request for crest docker hub credentials by reaching out to saikat.kumar@crestsolution.com or sales@crestsolution.com, These credentials are required to pull  digiworks related changes.
+You can request for Alfresco Container Images (customised by Crest) by reaching out to sales@crestsolution.com, These credentials are required to pull  DigiWorks related changes.
 </ul></li></ol>